-The Company and certain of its subsidiaries are currently a party to various legal proceedings, including those noted in this section.
+The Company and certain of its subsidiaries are currently parties to various legal proceedings, including those noted in this section.
 The legal proceedings and claims described below could result in substantial costs and could divert the attention and resources of the Company's management.
 Litigation is subject to inherent uncertainties and unfavorable rulings could occur.
-An unfavorable ruling in litigation could require the Company to pay damages, one-time license fees, or ongoing royalty payments and could prevent the Company from manufacturing or selling some of its products or limit or restrict the type of work that employees involved in such litigation may perform for the Company, any of which could adversely affect financial results in future periods.
+An unfavorable ruling in litigation could require the Company to pay damages, one-time license fees or ongoing royalty payments, and could prevent the Company from manufacturing or selling some of its products or limit or restrict the type of work that employees involved in such litigation may perform for the Company, any of which could adversely affect financial results in future periods.
 The Company believes that its products do not infringe valid and enforceable claims and it will continue to conduct a vigorous defense in these proceedings.
 However, there can be no assurance that these matters will be resolved in a manner that is not adverse to the Company's business, financial condition, results of operations or cash flows.

-The Company has recorded an accrual of \$5.7 million in fiscal 2013 related to an ongoing litigation matter.
+As of February 1, 2014, the Company has a \$15.2 million accrued liability related to certain legal proceedings described below in this section.
 The amount recorded does not relate to the litigation with Carnegie Mellon University ("CMU").
-Other than the matter for which the Company has recorded an accrual of \$5.7 million, the Company has not recorded an accrual for contingent losses associated with these matters based on its belief that losses, while reasonably possible, are not probable.
-The Company is currently unable to predict the final outcome of these lawsuits and therefore cannot determine the likelihood of loss nor estimate a range of possible loss.
+Other than for the matters that the Company has recognized in the consolidated financial statements, it has not recorded any amounts for contingent losses associated with the matters described below based on its belief that losses, while reasonably possible, are not probable.
+Unless otherwise stated, the Company is currently unable to predict the final outcome of these lawsuits and therefore cannot determine the likelihood of loss nor estimate a range of possible loss.

-Carnegie Mellon Litigation.
+Carnegie Mellon University Litigation.
 On March 6, 2009, CMU filed a complaint in the U.S. District Court for the Western District of Pennsylvania naming Marvell Semiconductor, Inc. ("MSI") and the Company as defendants and alleging patent infringement.
 CMU has asserted U.S. Patent Nos.
-6,201,839 and 6,438,180 (collectively, the
+6,201,839 and 6,438,180 (collectively, the "CMU patents in suit"), which relate to read-channel integrated circuit devices and the hard disk drive ("HDD") incorporating such devices.
+A jury trial began on November 26, 2012.
+On December 26,